Corporal Works of Mercy

 Looking to experience Jesus and the Church in a new and life-changing way?
 Going on pilgrimage launches us on a transormative spiritual journey.
 By visiting some of the most important places in the Catholic faith, we are invigorated in our personal faith and shown what it means to be part of the universal Catholic Church.
 Walking in the footsteps of Jesus and the saints on pilgrimage teaches us what it means to follow Jesus in our every day life.

-Come and put your creativity and artistic talents to use on the first ever Artists' mission trip!
+Calling all artists!
+Come and put your creativity and artistic talents to use on the first ever Artist mission trip!
+Do you have a talent you would like to share and teach on a mission trip?
 Speak a language of beauty to share your life and the love of the Lord while on mission.
+Bring your brushes, instruments, paints, and passion and pack your bags!